Phoenix Police Lob Pepper Spray As Trump Rally Ends

 The House has passed a spending bill with funding for the border wall, but it faces an uncertain future in the Senate.

-Trump is signaling that he wants to grant a pardon to former Sheriff Joe Arpaio over his recent conviction in federal court.
+At the rally, Trump also signaled that he wants to grant a pardon to former Sheriff Joe Arpaio over his recent conviction in federal court.

-There had been intense speculation in recent days that the president might issue a pardon for Arpaio, best known for his immigration crackdowns as the top lawman in metropolitan Phoenix.
+There has been intense speculation in recent days that the president might issue a pardon for Arpaio, best known for his immigration crackdowns as the top lawman in metropolitan Phoenix.

 Trump said Tuesday that Arpaio is “going to be just fine” as he awaits sentencing on a misdemeanor contempt-of-court conviction stemming from his defiance of the courts.